Becky Hill: 2017–2019: Get to Know

-Hill announced in August 2017 that she had signed a worldwide record deal with Polydor Records and expected to release her debut album in 2019.
-Upon signing her record deal, manager Alex Martin was quoted saying "Becky is at an incredibly exciting stage in her career.
-The public have only seen a small amount of Becky as a solo artist and what she can do and we were looking for the right partner to work with to take that further".

-In 2018, she released the single "Sunrise in the East", which was treated as the lead cut from her supposedly rejuvenated debut project.
-Not long after, she appeared on songs including "Back & Forth", alongside Marc Kinchen and Jonas Blue.
+In August 2017 she signed a worldwide record deal with Polydor Records and expected to release her debut album in 2019.
+A single, "Sunrise in the East", released in 2018, was treated as the lead cut from her supposedly rejuvenated debut project.
+Not long after, she appeared on songs including "Back & Forth", alongside MK and Jonas Blue.
 This continued in the following year with "I Could Get Used to This", with Weiss, and finally "Wish You Well", with Sigala, which became her first top 10 hit in the UK Charts since "Gecko (Overdrive)".
-She also wrote the song "All Day and Night" by Jax Jones, Martin Solveig and Madison Beer, which was her first written effort to make it to the top 10 in the UK Charts.
+She was one of seven co-writers of the Europa song "All Day and Night", which was her composer credit to make it to the top 10 in the UK Charts.
 On 6 July 2019, Hill performed at Pride in London on the Trafalgar Square stage.

-On 24 September 2019, Hill announced on social media that she was going to be releasing a "mini-album" that Friday, with four new tracks.
-These four tracks were previously planned on being released on their own as an extended play, entitled Fickle Emotions, but the idea was scrapped before including them on a compilation album.
-The album, under the title Get to Know, was released on 27 September 2019.
+A "mini-album", Get to Know, with four new tracks, was released in September 2019.
+The four tracks were from an intended EP, Fickle Emotions, that had not been released.

-On 6 December 2019, Hill released a cover of the Yazoo song, "Only You", dedicated to her grandfather, who had introduced her to The Flying Pickets' cover version of the song when she was young.
+On 6 December 2019, Hill released a cover of the Yazoo song "Only You", dedicated to her grandfather, who had introduced her to The Flying Pickets' cover version of the song when she was young.